-Since keratoacanthomas closely mimic the SCC skin tumours, it is essential to arrive at an accurate diagnosis.
+Since keratoacanthomas closely mimic the SCC skin tumors, it is essential to arrive at an accurate diagnosis.
 This is done by histopathologic examination of the lesion after its surgical removal by the dermatologist.
 As an SCC can progress really fast, the diagnosis should be made as early as possible.
-In most cases, since these tumors are sometimes indistinguishable even on biopsy, excision or removal of the keratoacanthoma is highly recommended.
+In most cases, since these tumors are sometimes indistinguishable, even on biopsy, excision or removal of the keratoacanthoma is highly recommended.

 Once the tumor is removed, the keratoacanthoma is considered cured as long as the dermatologist does not leave behind any of the core material.
 The neoplasm is unlikely to recur.
 The procedure will leave a scar on the skin.
 Should the lesion prove to be an SCC on biopsy, then additional treatment will be recommended by the dermatologist.

 Besides curettage and cauterization, the keratoacanthoma may be removed using cryotherapy.
 Cryotherapy involves freezing the keratoacanthoma using liquid nitrogen or carbon dioxide snow.
 A cotton-tipped applicator is dipped in liquid nitrogen and applied to the affected portion of the skin.
-This treatment is relatively safe and reliable, and not too expensive.
+This treatment is relatively safe and reliable and not too expensive.